EducationalWave

 In addition, the state has a higher-than-average teacher turnover rate, impacting student learning continuity.

-Related Pros and Cons of Living in Gig Harbor
+Related Pros and Cons of Diesel Tuners

 However, West Virginia is home to several higher education institutions, such as West Virginia University and Marshall University, which provide opportunities for advanced learning and vocational training.